 Together with the doctoral programmes, the Graduate School provides systematic and high quality doctoral training.
 UTUGS aims to train highly qualified experts with the skills required for both professional career in research and other positions of expertise.

-The applicant’s previous degree on the basis of which they are seeking admission to the Programme should be in a relevant field of study:
+The applicant’s previous degree on the basis of which s/he is seeking admission to the Master’s Degree Programme should be in a relevant field of study.
+Relevant fields of previous studies for this Master’s Degree Programme are computer science (software oriented applicants) and computer engineering (hardware and/or software oriented applicants with e.g. electronic engineering, digital hardware, or embedded systems backgrounds).

 All applicants must prove their English language skills in one of the ways accepted by the Faculty.